Head lice infestations: A clinical update

 - Burgess IF, Lee PN, Brown CM.
 Randomised, controlled, parallel group clinical trials to evaluate the efficacy of isopropyl myristate/cyclomethicone solution against head lice.
 Pharm J 2008;280:371–5.

-- Meinking TL, Villar ME, Vicaria M, et al. The clinical trails supporting benzyl alcohol lotion 5% (Ulefsia): A safe and effective treatment for head lice (pedicuosis humanus capitis).
-Pediatr Dermatol 2010;27(1):19-24.
+- Meinking TL, Villar ME, Vicaria M et al. The clinical trials supporting benzyl alcohol lotion 5% (Ulesfia): A safe and effective topical treatment for head lice (Pediculosis humanus capitis).
+Pediatr Dermatol 2010;27(1):19–24.

 - Hipolito RB, Mallorca FG, Zuniga-Macaraig ZO, Apolinario PC, Wheeler-Sherman J. Head lice infestation: Single drug versus combination therapy with one percent permethrin and trimethoprim/sulfamethoxazole.
 Pediatrics 2001;107(3):E30.